Machine Semiotics: Results

 The mental lexicon acquired sofar is then

-where the meaning of \TT{I go to grandma now} has been correctly augmented by another antecedent-consequent pair $(S, \neg H)$, while the meaning of \TT{heat!} became ``don't heat'' when the heater was turned off before, which is at variance with the intended implicature.
+where the meaning of \TT{I am going to grandma} has been correctly augmented by another antecedent-consequent pair $(S, \neg H)$, while the meaning of \TT{heat!} became ``don't heat'' when the heater was turned off before, which is at variance with the intended implicature.

 We conclude this scenario with the acquisition of a corroboration meaning again.
 This is shown in \Tab{tab:sc2c}.